A topic from the subject of Physical Chemistry in Chemistry.

 Key Points

-• Spectroscopy is the study of the absorption and emission of light by matter.
+• Spectroscopy is the study of the interaction between electromagnetic radiation and matter, specifically the absorption and emission of light by atoms and molecules.

-• The atomic structures of elements can be determined by analyzing their spectra.
+• Atomic structures of elements can be determined by analyzing their characteristic emission and absorption spectra.

-• The energy levels of electrons in atoms are quantized, meaning that they can only exist at certain specific values.
+• The energy levels of electrons in atoms are quantized, meaning they can only exist at specific discrete energy levels.

-• When an electron absorbs a photon of light, it moves to a higher energy level.
+• When an electron absorbs a photon of light with energy equal to the difference between two energy levels, it transitions to a higher energy level (excitation).

 Main Concepts